 Depression can affect any person at any stage of life.
 Whether you are an introvert or an extrovert, male or female, depression can develop in certain situations.
 Once depression develops, the symptoms can drastically change a person’s life, their daily routines and their behaviour.
 Often these changes worsen and ultimately prolong the depression.

 Every person experiences depression differently but often a person might suffer from physical symptoms such as headaches, digestive problems, exhaustion and fatigue or change of appetite or weight.
 Emotional symptoms also vary in intensity but often include loss of confidence, motivation and self-belief.
 Both physical and emotional symptoms can prevent the depressed person from getting better.

 A combination of BWRT®, Hypnosis and CBT can be very effective in treating this condition.

 Check out this video, does it resonate with your feelings?

-Medication does not address the the negative perceptions and thinking that contribute to depression and depressed feelings.
-To break free from the vicious cycle of depression it helps to learn what unhelpful thinking patterns lead to the depressed thoughts and subsequent feelings.
+Medication does not address the negative perceptions and thinking that contribute to depression and depressed feelings.
+To break free from the vicious cycle of depression it helps to learn what unhelpful thinking patterns lead to depressing thoughts and subsequent feelings.